-These sets are similar to the 2564 in all aspects visually, except they are internally wired to allow attachment of a speakerphone, and therefore have extra signal paths for that purpose especially in the violet group.
+These sets are similar to the 2564 in all aspects visually, except they are internally wired to allow attachment of a speakerphone, and therefore have extra signal paths (violet pairs) for that purpose.
 Info on this is best referenced by looking at the BSP documentation/wiring diagrams for the 2565.

-While the Seriss KSU makes no use of the violet pairs, one has to be careful whenever bridging two or more 2565 phone sets together on the same 25 pair cable (such as with C-P-C Bridging Blocks).
-Quoting BSP 502-543-405 for the 2564 HK, HKM, HKMS:
+While the Seriss KSU makes no use of the violet pairs, one has to be careful whenever bridging two or more 2565 phone sets together on the same 25 pair cable (such as with C-P-C Bridging Blocks) as the two phones will conflict each other over the violet pairs.
+Quoting BSP 502-543-405 for the 2565 HK, HKM, HKMS: